solzarr/Token-LaunchPad-Contract-EVM/README.md

 # XPAD - EVM Token Launchpad

-XPAD is a next-generation **Ethereum-based token launchpad** inspired by Solana's PumpFun platform.
+This is a next-generation **Ethereum-based token launchpad** inspired by Solana's PumpFun platform.
 Designed to empower creators and traders, XPAD offers a seamless, feature-rich, and fully automated token launch and trading ecosystem.
 Unlike traditional launchpads, XPAD.Ethereum provides **customizable features**, optimized performance, and an intuitive user experience for both token developers and traders.

-Explore the live platform here: [XPAD.fun](https://xpad.fun/)

 ---